 FHA loans offer competitive rates and terms.
 However, MIP and closing costs can increase the overall cost of your loan.
 There are a few things you can do to make your loan more affordable and reduce your monthly payments.

 - Shop around.
 It's a good idea to talk to more than one lender.
-In some cases, there can be a considerable difference, which could save you thousands of dollars over the life of your loan.
+In some cases, there can be a considerable difference in terms offered, which could save you thousands of dollars over the life of your loan.

 - Consider a larger down payment.
 You may not want to pay more out-of-pocket than you need to, but increasing your down payment will reduce your principal and can also reduce your MIP.